9623D-Double-Vision/DoubleVisionNB/README.md

 ### 4/30/23 - Initial Design

 After analysing FRC team 2910's robot Elliott started 3D Modeling a bot modified for the Over-Under competition.
-This design included; a 6 motor drivetrain with a gear ratio of 36:60,catapult which included a slip gear mechanism made from highstrength axles and rubber bands, and an intake utilizing chain drives and flexwheels in order to grip onto the triballs.
+This design included a 6-motor drivetrain with a gear ratio of 36:60, a catapult that included a slip gear mechanism made from high-strength axles and rubber bands, and an intake utilizing chain drives and flex wheels in order to grip onto the tribals.

 ### 5/1/23
 Elliott researched a way to transport and hold the triballs; he found a claw that uses a chain and sprocket mechanism that connected to shafts with flex wheels on them to be able to intake the triballs faster as well as have a better grip so the robot can hold the triballs more effectively when at high speeds or taking sharp turns that when using a standard claw would cause the triball to fling escape the control of the robot.